madhavan-366/Customer-LTV-prediction-Project/README.md

 - **Batch Prediction:**
   Upload a raw transaction CSV to generate LTV predictions for thousands of customers.

+- **Intelligent Currency Conversion:**
+  The app automatically detects the country for each transaction and applies an economic adjustment factor, converting all prices to a common baseline (GBP) before prediction.
+This ensures the model's accuracy regardless of the data's origin.

+- **Transparent Data Validation:**
+  When a file is uploaded, the app provides a full summary of the data quality, showing exactly which rows were excluded and why (e.g., "Missing CustomerID," "Non-positive Quantity").
+This builds trust and provides clarity to the user.

 - **Automated Feature Engineering:**
   The app automatically computes Recency, Frequency, Monetary Value, and Average Order Value (AOV).